 Access is available from the Hurricane Creek drainage to the west or the Wallowa Lake area to the east.
+Both routes can be done in a day, but require at least 4500 feet of elevation gain.

 The summit log indicates that three or four parties make the ascent each week during the summer.